-On June 15, 2021, the Company entered into a letter of intent ("LOI") and an amended LOI on December 15, 2021, and a further amended LOI again on June 15, 2022, with Western Explorers PTY Ltd., a private Australian corporation, to acquire a 65% interest in four separate tenements located in Western Australia, an area with demonstrated potential for the discovery of lithium oxide mineralization.
+On June 15, 2021, the Company entered into a letter of intent ("LOI") and an amended LOI on December 15, 2021, and further two amended LOI on June 15, 2022 and June 15, 2023, with Western Explorers PTY Ltd., a private Australian corporation, to acquire a 65% interest in four separate tenements located in Western Australia, an area with demonstrated potential for the discovery of lithium oxide mineralization.

-The terms of the June 15, 2022 amended LOI are as follows:
+The terms of the June 15, 2023 amended LOI are as follows:

-- Majestic has the right to carry out a technical review and preliminary exploration work on the tenements by June 15, 2023; - provided that Majestic expends a total of A\$100,000 within the six-month period (completed), it shall have the right to acquire a 65% interest in the tenements by entering into a joint venture with Western Explorers.
+- Majestic has the right to carry out a technical review and preliminary exploration work on the tenements by June 15, 2024; - provided that Majestic expends a total of A\$100,000 within the six-month period (completed), it shall have the right to acquire a 65% interest in the tenements by entering into a joint venture with Western Explorers PTY Ltd..
 To earn its interest, the Company must contribute A\$1,000,000 over a period of two years for exploration and maintenance of the tenements; - After Majestic has earned 65% interest in the joint venture, both parties shall contribute in cash for further exploration and exploitation in proportion to its ownership interest.
 If a Party does not contribute, then the other Party may subscribe for and contribute, in which case the ownership interest of the non-contributing Party may be diluted.